jzelenjak/master-thesis-repository/ueransim/EXPERIMENTS.md

 # To plot both experiments (replace the HH:MM:SS with the corresponding start times)
 python plot_connections.py plot_multiple --start-times HH:MM:SS HH:MM:SS connections_exp1.csv connections_exp2.csv
 ```
-where `HH:MM:SS` is the first timestamp taken from the output of the [log_stats.sh](../utils/log_stats.sh) script
+where `HH:MM:SS` is the first timestamp taken from the output of the [log_stats.sh](../common-utils/log_stats.sh) script
-(e.g. use `head -2 stats_exp1.csv` and `head -2 stats_exp2.csv` to get the start time for the corresponding experiment).
+(e.g. use `head -2 stats_exp1.csv stats_exp2.csv` to get the start times for the corresponding experiments).
-This is needed to align the elapsed seconds on the X-axis with the resource utilization plots generated by the [plot_stats.py](../utils/plot_stats.py) script.
+This is needed to align the elapsed seconds on the X-axis with the resource utilization plots generated by the [plot_stats.py](../common-utils/plot_stats.py) script.
 If you don't specify `--start-time` or `--start-times`, then the first timestamp in the provided csv file(s) with the connections will be used.